-“Images fall at once into pattern in the service of reason: it is in the service of his reason that the child first absorbs such images.
+“Images fall at once into a pattern in the service of reason: it is in the service of his reason that the child first absorbs such images.
 He is hungry for them, and, we may well say, insatiable.

-It has always been known that a young child is strongly attracted to light, colours, sounds, in all of which he takes visible delight…it is important that the child should be able to preserve the images he is-absorbing with a maximum of clarity; for it is through the clarity and brilliance of impression distinguishing one from the other, that the ego can build the mind”.
+It has always been known that a young child is strongly attracted to light, colors, and sounds, in all of which he takes visible delight…it is important that the child should be able to preserve the images he is taking in with a maximum of clarity; for it is through the clarity and brilliance of impression distinguishing one from the other, that the ego can build the mind”.
+Maria Montessori

 - freedom of movement

 It is therefore precisely one of those periodic sensibilities proper to creatures in process of development and which we call “sensitive periods”; it is one of the most important and most mysterious of such periods”.
 Maria Montessori

 - stimulation.
-I believe “stimulation” is a key word for this period of life.
+I believe “stimulation” is a keyword for this period of life.
 It is way too easy to go about the day without making eye – contact or picking up a book.
 Babies thrive on our attention.
 Contact physical and emotional provide necessary stimulation for brain development.

 This disadvantage may linger for years.
 It has also been observed that babies with the same genetic background or coming from the same family turn out differently when raised in different environments.
-Babies who are nurtured in an intelligent environment grow up to have better personalities and more advanced intelligence level.
+Babies who are nurtured in an intelligent environment grow up to have better personalities and more advanced intelligence levels.
 Infant stimulation can be fun for both you and your baby.
-Your baby is not the only one who learns, but you also get to know your baby better, and hone your skill to be her effective first teacher. (source)
+Your baby is not the only one who learns, but you also get to know your baby better, and hone your skill to be her effective first teacher”. (source -via raisesmartkid.com)

 - one-on-one interaction

-- allowing “alone play time”
+- allowing “alone playtime”

-- nurturing feeling of security.
+- nurturing a feeling of security.
 To know what is best for the baby is to understand their primary needs – babies need to feel safe.
 When babies feel safe, they are healthier, they are better dispositioned to learn, discover and absorb their world.